I asked my Facebook followers to ask me their couponing questions the other day and the question that was most popular was:

 A Beginner Couponer is someone who has used a couple coupons here and there (but usually forgets them at home) and doesn’t really understand how these 50¢ coupons can end up saving you hundreds of dollars.
 Is that you?
 Then I recommend couponing at your best local grocery store.
 I do not recommend starting at stores like Target or Walmart because they do not double coupons.
 Find out which store near you doubles coupons, if there is more than one then choose the one with the lowest everyday prices.

 For my area, it’s Kroger.
-They double/triple coupons, have awesome sales, and their everyday prices are lower than the other grocery stores in my area.
+They have awesome sales and their everyday prices are usually lower than the other grocery stores in my area.
 If you don’t know much about your local grocery stores, then it might take a little research.
 Ask couponing friends in your area which one they like the best to get a good idea of which one to start at.

 Couponer in Training

 If you use coupons regularly, but aren’t seeing much savings, then you are a Couponer in Training.
 You’re disciplined and dedicated enough to do it, you just don’t understand the mechanics yet.
 If that’s you then I suggest dipping your toes into the wonderful world of drugstore couponing.
 CVS is the easiest to understand, so I recommend starting there.
 This is what worked for me – seeing I could get items completely free made me instantly ready to learn more.
 I don’t know why it works, but shopping at CVS just seems to be easier for some people to grasp than trying to get their everyday grocery budget lowered.